Other DataFrame Tools

 Compare some much better benchmarking, Spark, Dask, DuckDB, Polars: TPC-H Benchmarks at Scale, a DataFrame comparison from a Dask perspective.

 The lesson: there are many data tools out there.
-Like Pandas but faster is a huge and competitive category.
+Like Pandas but faster/better is a huge and competitive category.
 Some others: